Tips and tricks for making sure you never lose your crypto assets

 19. And if you’re like me and have private banking, the bank is pretty much willing to suck your 🍆 .
 You can ask for a debit card with your alt name instead of your real name.
 Yes, this is a thing.
 I was pretty shocked.

 20. Pretend to be an idiot in IRL.
 And don’t show you know much about crypto besides “OMG, bitcoin is so expensive!”.

 21. Avoid wearing crypto merchandise!
 Avoid attending crypto events unless you have to.
 Ego boost and flex are nice, but you will regret it 100x if you ever find yourself held at gunpoint.

 22. Someone in crypto wants to send you something, maybe merch?
 Don’t get it to your IRL address; instead, use a proxy address or a P.O. box.

-23. https://www.shopandship.com/en/home is a service by Aramex which allows you to get access to addresses around the world, sign up as a company in Delaware or under a fake name to be fully anonymous here.
+23. https://www.shopandship.com/en/home is a service by Aramex that allows you to get access to addresses around the world, sign up as a company in Delaware, or under a fake name to be fully anonymous here.